AhmedElsherbini/Align2XL/README.md

 7- you want to translate DNA multifasta file on  it's 1st frame

-8- you want to know GC content and N bases content of your DNA seq file
+8- you want to know GC content and N bases content of your multifasta seq file

 9- you want to draw a Newick tree using python matplotlib